You are here

 Neglect is also abuse.
 Your partner neglects you if they do not provide what you need to survive, such as food, clothing, medical care, or shelter.

 The pattern of abuse

 Partner abuse usually happens in a pattern.
 This is sometimes called a "cycle of violence".
 There might be times where there is no abuse and you feel happy with your partner.
 At other times, you might feel tense and nervous around your partner.
-Usually, this tension leads to some kind of abusive event, like your partner hitting you or yelling at you.
+Eventually there is another abusive event, like your partner hitting you or yelling at you.